Calls integration to Chat

 - In the

-Message.jsfile from the chat sample, add the following:
+GroupChannelChatViewController.swiftfile from the Chat sample, add the following:

-The call view provides events for users such as ending a call, muting or unmuting the microphone, or offers local and remote video views on a user’s screen.
+The call view controller provides interfaces for actions such as ending a call, muting or unmuting , or offers local and remote video views on a user's screen.

 Calls integration to Chat can provide a seamless user experience by allowing users to initiate a new call directly from a channel by tapping the messages that contain call information.

-To enhance the user experience for Calls integration to Chat, refer to Calls integration to Chat for Quickstart and learn more about these essential features.
+To enhance the user experience for Calls integration to Chat, features such as receiving calls using CallKit and push notifications should be added.
+Refer to Calls integration to Chat for Quickstart and learn more about these essential features.